 - Asia’s subregions:

-- Eastern Asia: China, Mongolia, North Korea, South Korea, and Japan.
+- East Asia: China, Mongolia, North Korea, South Korea, and Japan.

-- South-Eastern Asia: from Myanmar in the west, all the way to the Philippines and Indonesia in the east, including Indochina and the Malay Peninsula.
+- Southeast Asia: from Myanmar in the west, all the way to the Philippines and Indonesia in the east, including Indochina and the Malay Peninsula.

-- Southern Asia, comprising India, and surrounding countries, such as Nepal, Bangladesh, Sri Lanka and the Maldives.
+- South Asia, comprising India, and surrounding countries, such as Nepal, Bangladesh, Sri Lanka and the Maldives.

 - Central Asia, with most of the “stans”, such as Kazakhstan, Uzbekistan, or Tadjikistan.